ErkanMilli/3MT-RoadSeg/README.md

 ![Resim2](https://user-images.githubusercontent.com/50530899/215703789-ed633586-ca8c-4d44-a74d-366e201a3cd5.png)

 ## Datasets
-You can download the KITTI road dataset from [KITTI](https://www.cvlibs.net/datasets/kitti/) and the Cityscapes road dataset from [Cityscapes](https://www.cityscapes-dataset.com/), both used in the 3MT-RoadSeg.
+You can download the KITTI road dataset from [KITTI](https://www.cvlibs.net/datasets/kitti/) and the Cityscapes road dataset from [Cityscapes](https://www.cityscapes-dataset.com/).
 Depth images can be obtained from the [SNE-RoadSeg](https://github.com/hlwang1124/SNE-RoadSeg).
 You can access the 3-channel ADIs from here.

 3MT-RoadSeg
  |-- data